snowdj/bradonomics.github.io/_posts/2012-09-23-jobs-for-travelers.md

 So if not this, what else is possible to do from the road?
 With the technology available to you, the only thing stopping you is your mind.
 You can set up forwarding on a US phone number and it will ring to your cell phone in Bangkok---or in the Himalayan mountains, or wherever you want to be.
 You can send invoices and documents via email or Google docs or any other online service and no one would know it was sent from an island in Cambodia.

 Here's an idea I've got for travelers.
-With six months of part time study you could learn enough HTML, CSS and PHP to develop your own WordPress themes.
+With six months of part-time study, you could learn enough HTML, CSS, and PHP to develop your own WordPress themes.
 And since you're a traveler, you know what travelers are looking for that other developers don't.

 Assuming a $1,000 per month baseline, and knowing that the average theme on [Themeforest](http://themeforest.net/) goes for around $50, you'll need to sell 40 themes per month to have an indefinite runway.